 In the first four chapters of this letter or book, Paul has focused on leadership issues.
 He has provided the objective of good leadership which, primarily, is to preserve sound doctrine.
 Paul has also given a profile of the type of men who should serve as elders, deacons and ministers along with several verses describing the ideal character of their wives.

 In chapter five, the Apostle addresses various difficult situations that may have been present in the church at that time, and in so doing help today's church deal with similar problems.

 In the previous chapter, Paul has encouraged Timothy to not let anyone look down on his youth or be afraid to admonish and encourage the congregation.
 In verses one and two of this chapter, he tempers this instruction by reminding Timothy of the attitude he should have when encouraging others.

 Do not sharply rebuke an older man, but rather appeal to him as a father, to the younger men as brothers,

 - I Timothy 5:1

-Younger men are not to be rough with the older men, but appeal to them as you would your father.
-You can "correct" an older man, but not as you do your peers.
-Timothy is reminded that he must maintain respect, even when he has to admonish an older person, an older brother or sister in the Lord.
-Younger men, also, are not to be despised because they are younger, but treated as you would a younger brother.
+Younger men are not to be rough with the older men, but appeal to them as they would appeal to their fathers.
+One could "correct" an older man, but not as one would correct peers.
+Timothy is reminded that he must maintain respect, even when he has to admonish an older brother or sister in the Lord.
+Younger men, also, are not to be despised because they are younger, but treated as younger brothers.

 the older women as mothers, and the younger women as sisters, in all purity.